 Course Objective: In this course, students will analyze specified systems such as inventory system, queuing models and environmental dynamics.
-They introduce with how to simulate
+They introduce with how to simulate system, simulation techniques, statistical models, random number generations, design and analysis of simulation.

 Systems and environment